wesleyduff/Blog-and-Tutorials/src/TDD/README.md

 ## Structure
 Each level of the tutorial will be located in folders.
 1. The setup
-2. Our first failing test & passing test.
-Does module exist
+2. Our first failing test & passing test : Does module exist
 3. Going from Red to Green : Checking for method
-4. Using expect to fail and pass a test
+4. Using Chai's expect to fail and pass a test
-5. Setting up Sinon Spies and spying on arguments passed into a function call
+5. Setting up Sinon Spies : Spying on arguments passed into a function call
 6. Sinon Spy : Checking if a method was called.
 7. How to handle third party API calls with Nock.
-9. Mocking out large collaborators for faster tests : Mocking out methods.
+9. Mocking out large collaborators : Mocking out methods.

+* Review some existing tests in your codebase.

 ## Rules
 - No production code should be written till there is a failing unit test.